Functional Ito Calculus, Path-dependence and the Computation of Greeks

 Now, by Condition (\ref{eq:tech_assumption}), the famous result by Moore about interchanging limit of functions (see \cite{moore_interchanging_limit}) can be employed and the result follows. \end{proof}

-This lemma gives a very interesting interpretation of the Lie bracket: it is a measure of the path-dependence of the functional $f$, i.e. it will be zero if, in the limit, the order of bump and flat extension of the path makes no difference.
+This lemma gives a very interesting interpretation of the Lie bracket: it is a measure of instantaneous path-dependence of the functional $f$, i.e. it will be zero if, in the limit, the order of bump and flat extension of the path at the current time makes no difference.
 In Figure \ref{fig:bracket}, the term $(Y_{t,\delta t})^h$ is indicated in blue and the term $(Y_t^h)_{t,\delta t}$, in red.
 Lemma \ref{lem:lie_bracket_limit} also shows that the commutation issue for functionals is not just lack of smoothness as in the finite-dimensional case.